QuestioWo/Sigma17/README.md

 npm start
 ```

-This will start the local React.js development server and should open a windown in your default browser to `localhost:3000`, in which the webiste can be used as normal.
+This will start the local `React.js` development server and should open a window in your default browser to [localhost:3000](https://localhost:3000), in which the website can be used as normal.

 ## Performance